-When acquiring or when observing targets in imaging or polarimetry, a saturation of a factor 4 is the maximum acceptable.
+When acquiring or when observing targets in imaging or polarimetry, a saturation of a factor 10 is the maximum acceptable.
 The saturation level is defined for each detector mode by the full well depth (see Table 5-18).

 Any other expected saturation level (for field stars) should be accepted prior to observation.
 In service mode waiver request must be submitted.
-In visitor mode, prior approval for such observation must be obtained, especially if only half nights are attributed to the project
+In most cases, the waiver can be granted, but, depending on the level of saturation requested and the amount of persistence, time will be charged to the program to wait for the persistence to clear out.
+In visitor mode, prior approval for such observation must be obtained, especially if only half nights are attributed to the project.